patagonaa/esphome-daly-hkms-bms-can/README.md

 Works with other of the "new" DALY BMS as well.

 > [!CAUTION]
-> This is untested for now!
+> This is not tested thorougly, use at your own risk and check if data is plausible!

 Also see https://github.com/syssi/esphome-daly-bms for a similar component that uses BLE.